tetratelabs/istio-0to60/docs/environment.md

 1. If you brought your own Kubernetes cluster:

-    - Kubernetes versions 1.16 through 1.24 should all work.
-Feel free to consult the Istio [support status of Istio releases page](https://istio.io/latest/docs/releases/supported-releases/#support-status-of-istio-releases){target=_blank} for version {{istio.version}}.
+    - Istio version {{istio.version}} officially supports Kubernetes versions 1.23 - 1.26.
+Feel free to consult the Istio [support status of Istio releases page](https://istio.io/latest/docs/releases/supported-releases/#support-status-of-istio-releases){target=_blank} for more information.

     - We recommend a 3-worker node cluster of machine type "e2-standard-2" or similar, though a smaller cluster will likely work just fine.